adrian154/blog/blogposts/mobspawning.md

     <figcaption>These two players' spawnable chunks overlap, so there are only 434 spawnable chunks instead of 2 &times; 289 = 578.
 This means that the global mobcap will only be ~1.5&times; greater than the singleplayer value, instead of 2&times;.</figcaption>
 </figure>

 If the number of mobs in a category exceeds the global mobcap, spawning for that category is entirely skipped.
+Note that if the number of mobs does not exceed the mob cap, spawning will proceed; however, by the end of the spawning cycle, the number of mobs may *exceed* the mob cap.
+This is possible because the mob cap is only evaluated once at the start of spawning for each tick.

 If the global mob cap is not met, the game then checks the local mob cap on a chunk-by-chunk basis.
-For a given chunk, the game looks at all the players which have that chunk inside their spawnable chunks area.
-The game then compares the player's local mob cap to the base value; if it is below the limit, spawning for that category will proceed.

-I know that explanation may have been a little confusing, so here's a practical example.
-Let's go back to our two-player scenario from earlier.
+Each player has a local mob cap, which simply counts the number of mobs in each category within the spawnable chunks surrounding that player.
+For a given category and chunk, if there is at least one player within range whose local mob cap isn't filled, spawning can proceed.

+## Practical Example

 Suppose the game is currently evaluating monster spawning for the chunk highlighted in red.

 <img style="max-width: 512px" src="resources/spawning/spawnable-chunks-highlighted.png" alt="the same diagram of two players' spawnable chunks, with one chunk between the two players highlighted in red">

-The global monster mob cap is $70 \times 434 / 289 = 105$.
+There are 434 loaded chunks, so the global monster mob cap is $70 \times 434 / 289 = 105$.
 If the total number of monsters in the world is greater than 105, no monster spawning will happen in any chunks.

 If the global mob cap is not met, the game proceeds to check each player's local mob cap.
-First, it retrieves the number of monsters within player 1's chunks, highlighted in blue here:
+First, it retrieves the number of monsters within player 1's spawnable chunks, highlighted in blue here:

 <img style="max-width: 512px" src="resources/spawning/chunks-p1.png">

 If there are fewer than 70 monsters in the blue chunks, monsters can spawn in the red chunk.
-Otherwise, the game checks player 2's local mob cap.
-As long as there is at least one player in range whose local mob cap is not met, spawning may occur.
+Otherwise, the game moves on to player 2's local mob cap.

 <img style="max-width: 512px" src="resources/spawning/chunks-p2.png">

-What effect does the local mob cap have on mob spawning?
-Well, it helps ensure that no player can take up ane excessive portion of the mob cap.
-Before 1.18, if multiple players were online and occupying different parts of the world, odds are the vast majority of spawning spaces would be outside of a mob farm.
-Thus, mob farms were prone to severe rate reductions without coordination between players.
+The local mob cap helps ensure that that no player can take up an excessive portion of the mob cap.
+Before 1.18, if multiple players were online and occupying different parts of the world, odds are the vast majority of spawning spaces would be outside of a mob farm, which would severely impact the number of spawns in a mob farm.
 Now, players in non-spawnproofed areas have minimal effect on mob spawning beyond their spawnable chunks because their local mob cap will prevent them from taking up more of the global mob cap.

 <aside>